-Threat or Assumption Security Objective(s) Rationale T.UNAUTHORIZED DEVICES O.REJECT UNAUTHORIZED ENDPOINTS The TOE's ability to reject unauthorized endpoints mitigates the threat of unauthorized devices being used to communicate with connected computers.
-O.REJECT UNAUTHORIZED PERIPHERAL The TOE's ability to reject unauthorized peripherals mitigates the threat of unauthorized devices being used to communicate with connected computers.
-O.EMULATED_INPUT The TOE's emulation of keyboard/mouse data input ensures that a connected computer will only receive this specific type of data through a connected peripheral.
-T.LOGICAL TAMPER O.NO_TOE_ACCESS The TOE's prevention of logical access to its firmware, software, and memory mitigates the threat of logical tampering.
+Threat or Assumption Security Objective(s) Rationale T.LOGICAL TAMPER O.NO_TOE_ACCESS The TOE's prevention of logical access to its firmware, software, and memory mitigates the threat of logical tampering.
 O.EMULATED_INPUT The TOE's emulation of keyboard/mouse data input prevents logical tampering of the TSF ensuring that only known inputs to it are supported.
 T.PHYSICAL TAMPER O.ANTI_TAMPERING The TOE mitigates the threat of physical tampering through use of an enclosure that provides tamper detection functionality.
 O.TAMPER_EVIDENT LABEL The TOE mitigates the threat of physical tampering through use of tamper evident labels that reveal physical tampering attempts.
 T.REPLACEMENT O.TAMPER_EVIDENT LABEL The TOE's use of a tamper evident label that provides authenticity of the device mitigates the threat that it is substituted for a replacement device during the acquisition process.
 T.FAILED O.SELF_TEST The TOE mitigates the threat of failures leading to compromise of security functions through self-tests of its own functionality.
+O.SELF_TEST_FAIL TOE_DISABLE The TOE mitigates the threat of failures leading to compromise of security functions by disabling all data flows in the event a failure is detected.
+O.SELF_TEST_FAIL INDICATION The TOE mitigates the threat of failures leading to compromise of security functions by providing users with a clear indication when it is in a failure state and should not be trusted.
+A.NO_TEMPEST OE.NO_TEMPEST If the TOE's operational environment does not include TEMPEST approved equipment, then the assumption is satisfied.